Everything you need to know about completing your NREMT certification

 So you’ve decided to become an EMT.
 Great!
 You’re now one EMT boot camp and exam away from an exciting new career as an emergency medical technician.
 Unfortunately, deciding to become an EMT is as far as some people get, often because they let themselves become intimidated by the idea of taking a test.

 Don’t let that be you!
-There’s no reason a test should stand between you and your dream, and we’re here to help make certain it doesn’t.
+There’s no reason a test should stand between you and your dream, and we’re here to help ensure it doesn’t.

 When it comes to taking the NREMT (National Registry of Emergency Medical Technicians) exam, there’s no need to panic.
 Your EMT training program (such as our 14-day EMT Bootcamp) should more than prepare you for the test.
 But to help make sure that you’re ready for all aspects of the exam, we’ve compiled everything you need to know about completing your NREMT certification.